judeonuh/EPN-SEPN-Financial-Model/README.md

 - Data analysis was performed on Microsoft Excel.
 Download and install MS Excel on your machine.
 If you have not already, this software can be downloaded [here](https://www.microsoft.com/en-gb/microsoft-365/excel?ef_id=_k_7f6ebb9ae2b216bcec3edc83309dd670_k_&OCID=AIDcmmp20rgnjr_SEM__k_7f6ebb9ae2b216bcec3edc83309dd670_k_&msclkid=7f6ebb9ae2b216bcec3edc83309dd670).
 - Ensure all data files are located in the same directory and maintain a consistent naming pattern for all files.
 > [!WARNING]
 > Saving files on an online platform (e.g. OneDrive) could cause any link in the file to load slower, throwing up warning alerts.
+So, preferrably, save files on desktop or "C Drive"

 ### Data Cleaning and Preprocessing